grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/annotation-label.md

 - Some are automatically added by Grafana (i.e. alertname and grafana_folder).
 These are Grafana reserved labels.

-- Others you can define yourself to help filter data in your alert rules.
-They act as a unique identifier of an alert.
-In addition, labels allow searching, silencing, or routing alerts.
+- Labels that you define yourself to help filter data in your alert rules.
 And, you can also template them.
 For example in your alert, you could add a label that uses templating to create more dynamic and customizable alerting.
 E.g. `environment` `=` `{{ your text/template }}`.

 {{<admonition type="note">}}